What is Kudzuvine Root (Kudzu Root)?

 Many companies also sell Kudzu Root as a food-grade starch powder.
 You can use this as a thickening agent in recipes like soups, batters, pie fillings, sauces, gravies, and desserts.

 The recommended dosage is 9-15g per serving.
 If you want to consume it directly, simply remove impurities from the herb by washing it, then soak it in water, and cut it into thick slices before drying it.

-It was found that to reduce alcohol intake, a single dose of 2 grams of Kudzu Root before drinking alcohol has been effective without causing significant side effects.
+It was found that to reduce alcohol intake, a single dose of 2 grams of Kudzu Root before drinking alcohol has been effective on participants without causing significant side effects.

 Cautions and Side Effects of Kudzu Root

 Kudzu Root should not be used by individuals who have Cold in the stomach, or are experiencing excessive sweating.

 There is evidence that suggests that the consumption of Kudzu Root might cause liver damage.
 Also, when given by IV drip, Kudzu Root has been associated with symptoms such as itching and nausea.

 One should also note that Kudzu Root may interact with certain medications.
 For example, Kudzu Root may reduce the effectiveness of birth control due to its estrogenic effects.

 Anecdotal sources also noted that Kudzu Root may lower blood sugar or slow down blood clotting.
 However, there is no available scientific evidence to back this claim up yet.